Israel U. Reyes

 ISRAEL REYES, is the Founder and Managing Partner of The Reyes Law Firm, P.A., in Coral Gables, Florida.
 He is a former Circuit Court Judge of the Eleventh Judicial Circuit of Florida appointed by former Governor Jeb Bush on August 14, 2003.
 He retired on May 22, 2011, after approximately thirty years of public service as a judge, assistant state attorney, and police detective.
 Currently, he is handling all types of civil and criminal litigation representing attorneys, receivers, commercial entities, and individuals.
 He is also an attorney’s fees expert, arbitrator, mediator, insurance umpire, police legal advisor, and Special Magistrate.
 As a Special Magistrate, he presides over evidentiary and non-evidentiary hearings and depositions and conducts in camera inspections of privileged documents.

 While a member of the judiciary, he served as the Associate Administrative Judge of the Circuit Civil Division and in both the Criminal and Juvenile Divisions.
-While serving as the Associate Administrative Judge, he began the eCourtesy Submission Service, an online delivery method for sending extra copies of filed and served documents to the judge.
+While serving as the Associate Administrative Judge, he began the eCourtesy Submission Service, an online delivery method for providing served documents and proposed orders to judges.
 Prior to serving as a circuit court judge, he was a County Court Judge in the Criminal Division.
 On two occasions he has temporarily served as an Associate Judge of the Fourth District Court of Appeal and in 2006, was nominated to fill a vacancy on the Third District Court of Appeal.

 Before taking the bench, Mr. Reyes was an Assistant State Attorney in the Racketeering/Organized Crime Unit, Civil Forfeiture Section.
 While there, he handled the litigation of civil forfeitures concentrating on illegal drug money laundering cases.
 He was one of the principal drafters of the revised state money laundering bill signed into law by Governor Bush on July 1, 2000.
 He authored “Florida’s Anti-Money Laundering Statutes.”
 The Florida Bar Journal, vol. LXX111, p.
 66-70, July/August, 1999 and was the attorney of record (trial and appellate level) in several Florida Appellate Court cases dealing with the issue of standing (right to contest) civil forfeiture actions.
 He is a former member of the Florida Association of Police Attorneys and served on the Hispanic Police Officers Association Board of Directors.